bsyiem/xr_summer_school/index.md

 We are thrilled to invite applications for the XR Research Methods Summer School, a five-day intensive program on 06-10 January 2025 at the University of Sydney.
 This program is designed for graduate students, researchers, and professionals eager to learn cutting-edge research methods in the rapidly evolving field of extended reality (XR), encompassing virtual, augmented, and mixed realities.

+The event is being generously sponsored by The University of Sydney's School of Computer Science, so registrations will be free.

 The program will cover:
 - Developing theory in XR research